feydan/fiscal-elastic-kibana/README.md

 ## Configure Kibana

+- Navigate to kibana http://localhost:5601 and click Visualize
 - You must configure an index pattern.
 Just enter `fiscal*` as the pattern.
 - Configure `accounting_date` as the Time Filter field name